WiegerWolf/clock_v3_cpp/README.md

 # Environment Variables

-Set the `CEREBRAS_API_KEY` environment variable to your Cerebras API key if you want to get clothing advice from the Cerebras API.
+Set the `GROQ_API_KEY` environment variable to your Groq API key if you want to get clothing advice from the Groq API.

 # Building